ZVince9/Zilvinas_BlockchainUI_Challenge/README.md

 2. If you set in package.json file HEADLESS=false it will open up and you will see UI interaction.
 3. All TC are within src/e2e.

+### 4. CI/CD

+- its created so every PR generate wallet cashe and runs navigate e2e test only

 ```bash
 npm run e2e:wallet:connect -> this will trigger wallet connection flow
 npm run e2e:wallet:navigate -> this will trigger navigate flow